 Day-Lewis excels in this mesmerising tale of obsession and desire.
-Joining
+Reynolds

-as Reynolds Woodcock, a renowned fashion designer to the rich and famous, and his
+Woodcock - a renowned fashion designer to the rich and famous - finds himself